MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

   - **RunContainer**: Set it to *false*.
 - In a **Powershell** window (as Administrator):
   - **cd** in to the folder where the toolset was extracted.
   - Run **MockVmAgent.exe**.
 At this point, the **MockVmAgent** acts as **HTTP** listener, waiting for heartbeats from the **GSDK** integrated with your game server.
-- Run your game server executable as it would started on the PlayFab platform (if the game server needs **cmdline** arguments, you may need to run it from a **cmd** window).
+- Run your game server executable as it would be started on the PlayFab platform (if the game server needs **cmdline** arguments, you may need to run it from a **cmd** window).
 - If the **GSDK** has been integrated correctly, you will see the **MockVmAgent** print the following outputs:
-  - **CurrentGameState** - Initializing (this is optional and may not show up if your game directly calls **GSDK::ReadyForPlayers** and does not call **GSDK::Start**)
+  - **CurrentGameState** - Initializing (this is optional and may not show up if your game directly calls **GSDK::ReadyForPlayers** and does not call **GSDK::Start**).
   - **CurrentGameState** - StandingBy
   - **CurrentGameState** - Active
   - **CurrentGameState** - Terminating
 - After the terminating state, your game should exit shortly, saying that the shutdown callbacks have been set up correctly.
-It is important to verify this to avoid ungraceful shutdowns on the PlayFab platform.
+It is important to verify this, to avoid ungraceful shutdowns on the PlayFab platform.
 - Close the console window for **MockAgent.exe** (which will terminate it).

 ### Testing connection to your game